House Un-American Activities Committee: Hollywood Blacklist

 The committee conducted many investigations into the Hollywood film industry.
 Some people within the industry gave names of people who were allegedly communists to HUAC.
 In total, 43 people were summoned to testify in front of the Washington hearing.
 Out of those subpoenaed, only 10 refused to testify, and they were cited for contempt in front of Congress.
 Those 10 ended up being sentenced; one of them being Albert Maltz.
 Maltz had parents who were Russian immigrants, leading people to believe he was a communist.
 Once his name was on the Blacklist, he refused to testify in front of the Washington hearings in October.
 He was then convicted and was sentenced with nine other people.
 The other nine people included Alvah Bessie, Herbert Biberman, Lester Cole, Edward Dmytryk, Ring Lardner Jr., John Howard Lawson, Samuel Ornitz, Adrian Scott, and Dalton Trumbo.

+High Noon, featuring Gary Cooper, sparked the longtime debate about Hollywood Blacklisting.

+High Noon (Fred Zinnemann, 1952) was overwhelmingly glorified as a classic based on the situational awareness around the House of Un-American Activities Committee.
+The writer of the movie, Carl Foreman, sparked controversy regarding his intended political message.
+High Noon was focused on Marshal Will Kane (Gary Cooper); a retiring sheriff in a small town named Hadleyville.
+Ultimately, he decides to postpone his retirement to combat a recently released criminal named Frank Miller (Ian MacDonald), who sought revenge over the one that incarcerated him.
+Kane took it upon himself to recruit help from the Hadleyville citizens for Miller's re-arrest.
+When the people turned him down, Kane was forced to face Miller's threat by himself.
+The story was widely perceived as the outward representation of a cowardly community that hides from the government and the HUAC.
+Concurrently, High Noon encouraged viewers to question the government's frequent speculation of its American people.
+Soon after the movie was released, Foreman refused to confirm or deny his involvement with the Communist Party and was blacklisted by the major Hollywood studios.

 Labor Movement

+Harry Bridges, a labor union activist and founder of the ILWU, was among the targets of HUAC.

-As a result of the strict anti-communist agenda of HUAC during the Red Scare, the Labor Movement was targeted by going after prominent union activists and leaders.
-HUAC found means to go after the unions by attaching a communist stigma to the many organizations and individuals.
+The HUAC's strict anti-communist agenda during the Red Scare primarily targeted prominent union activists and leaders within the Labor Movement.
+HUAC frequently attached a communist stigma to various unions' organizations and individuals, which gave them grounds for pursuit.
 Harry Bridges, a notable union activist and eventual union president of the International Longshore and Warehouse Union (ILWU), was a direct target of such attacks.
 A campaign led by the committee chairman, at the time Martin Dies, focused on deporting the Australian American union activist directly based on testimony from John Frey claiming his Communist Party associations, despite his multiple public denials of such claims.
-Harry Bridges did although share a close intimacy with the Communist Party by aligning himself with certain aspects and ideals commonly targeted by HUAC giving reason for the subpoena and deportations attempts.
+Harry Bridges did although share a close intimacy with the Communist Party by aligning himself with certain aspects and ideals commonly targeted by HUAC, giving reason for the subpoena and deportations attempts.

-Harry Bridges, a labor union activist and founder of the ILWU, was among the targets of HUAC.